 How Much Money Do Amazon Routes Make?

-Similarly, with the multiples, we see in Amazon space valuations ranging from 2.2X to 3.4X the high-end multiple of one year’s annual EBITA earnings.
+With the multiples, we see in Amazon space valuations ranging from 2.2X to 3.4X the high-end multiple of one year’s annual EBITA earnings.

 Want to Learn More?